 But we will focus on seven of the most common.
 These practices engage our hearts and minds to focus on God (Rom.
 12:1-2).

 Above all, they draw us into a more intimate relationship with God.
 In effect, they place us in front of God so that he can transform us.

-These disciplines replace old destructive habits of thought with new life-giving habits promoting spiritual intimacy with God and making us more Christ-like (2 Tim.
+Spiritual disciplines replace old destructive habits of thought with new life-giving practices.
+With the result, they make us more Christ-like (2 Tim.
 3:16-17).
-And they are meant to transform our whole person:

 - Thoughts (Rom.
 12:3)